 Applications are always open

-The Ford Family Foundation’s open grants invest in programs and projects that are important to your community.
+The Ford Family Foundation’s open grants invest in programs and projects across Oregon and Siskiyou County that are important to your community.
 Some grants are small; some are big.
 Sometimes funding is needed urgently; sometimes it’s part of a longer term plan.
 We are standing by to support the needs of your organization or rural community.

 We’re here to help